soilwise-he/SoilWise-documentation/tech/docs/technical_components/d2k.md

 ## Enhancing metadata items

-Powered by AI
+AI/ML and other analytics will be used to enrich metadata

+The following applications can be thought of
+- using a soil (health) ontology to label data and knowledge, based on
+- interlinking different sources: data - data, knowledge - knowledge and data - knowledge, see automatic metadata interlinking
-- finding citations and usage of data, methodologies
+- finding associated data & knowledge, e.g. citations, usage of data, methodologies
-- provide data labelling
-- enable user input??

 ## Alignment with existing data